 IELTS stands for the International English Language Testing System.

-The IELTS exam is now taken by over 1.5 million people every year.
+The IELTS exam is the most widely used test of English language.
+On average, the test is taken over three million times every year.
 It is recognised by universities, companies, professional bodies, immigration authorities, and government institutions all around the world as a measure of English Language ability.

 IELTS tests can be taken up to four times a month in over 120 countries.